richelbilderbeek/bevy_tdd_book/introduction.md

 The goal is to demonstrate how to do Test-Driven Development in Rust with Bevy.

-Each chapter introduces as much new concepts as needs, which is as few as possible.
+Each chapter introduces as much new concepts as needed, which is as few as possible.
 Due to this, the first chapters do not result in a playable game yet.